erwinsmit/blog/src/pages/speed-up-your-sitecore-react-implementation/index.md

 It's no exception to have about 20 of these inline script tags on the page to hydrate all the necessary React components.
 There are two issues with this approach.
 Every script tag that is not at the absolute bottom of the page **blocks the rendering** of the HTML that follows, so the footer will not be rendered **until** the script tags in the main section are executed.
 The same applies for the rendering of the main section, this will not happen until the hydration of the header navigation is completed.
 For performance reasons this is not ideal, the HTML of the components is already server side rendered meaning that the user can see and interact with most of the HTML.

-The **second issue** with this approach is the the dependency on global modules within the script tags, "ClientX.default.Navigation" needs to be registered on the Window object otherwise runtime exceptions will occur.
-Therefor the JavaScript bundle responsible for registering these components is at the top of the page.
+The **second issue** with this approach is the dependency on global modules within the script tags, "ClientX.default.Navigation" needs to be registered on the Window object otherwise runtime exceptions will occur.
+Therefore the JavaScript bundle responsible for registering these components is at the top of the page.
 As a result the browser first needs to load and execute this script before it can render the HTML.
 You can imagine tools like Google Lighthouse are not happy with this!

 ![](./lighthouse-not-happy.jpg "Lighthouse isn't happy!")